- Our School

 - Students are able to access mindfulness instruction or take part in the .b Introduction to Mindfulness course.

-Kingdown is also a Thrive Hub school.
+Kingdown School is also a Thrive Hub school.
 This means we are supported by Wiltshire Council to run a number of services in school.
 For more information on Wiltshire’s Thrive Hub initiative, please click here.